Pecel: Variants

-The difference usually lies on the thickness level of the sauce, the taste profiles (spicy, sweet, or savory).
-In Central Java, pecel sauce is sweet-savory with medium thickness, except in northern coast and north-eastern regions where the sauce tends to be more spicy and the sauce is usually a bit thinner than usual.
+The difference usually lies in the thickness level of the sauce and the taste profiles (spicy, sweet, or savoury).
+In Central Java, pecel sauce is sweet-savoury with medium thickness, except in the northern coast and northeastern regions where the sauce tends to be spicier and the sauce is usually a bit thinner than usual.
 In East Java, especially Madiun, the peanut sauce is very thin and spicy.
-Lamtoro seeds are often added as a topping.
+River tamarind (lamtoro) seeds are often added as a topping.

 In Tegal, Central Java, pecel sauce is made of peanut and cassava root.
 In Surakarta's pecel ndeso, black sesame sauce is used on top of peanut sauce.

 In Yogyakarta, pecel is served with bacem (sweet-simmered) tempeh or tofu.
 In Surakarta, a pecel variant called lothek (alt. spelling: lotek) includes the use of some raw vegetables, lontong, and gorengan.
 The name "lothek" is derived from "luthik", a wooden spatula used to scoop the peanut sauce from a cowek (grinding bowl).

+Pecel tumpang is a pecel smothered with tumpang (tempeh sauce).
+It is a delicacy of Kertosono District in Nganjuk.

-Mie pecel or pecel mie, a noodle with pecel sauce is common in Central Java as well as Medan.
-One of them is pecel mie kenyol from Batang, the noodle made from cassava with a chewy texture.
+Mie pecel or pecel mie, noodles with pecel sauce common in Central Java as well as Medan.
+One of them is pecel mie kenyol from Batang, a noodle made from cassava with a chewy texture.